-Education is a partnership involving families, students, school staff, community and school boards.
+Education is a partnership involving parents/guardians, students, teachers, principals, community and school boards.

 The school council provides advice on school matters and helps to strengthen the important relationship between schools, parents/guardians and their communities.
 The council includes parents/guardians, school staff and community members.